Balachandra2003/Portfolio/README.md

 # My Portfolio
 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience as a web developer.
+This project showcases my skills, projects, and experience as a developer.